AbrilDaPra/AVRILacc/README.md

 # AVRIL acc

-Welcome to my Accessories website project!
+Welcome to my AVRIL acc website project!
 This website showcases a wide range of accessories using technologies such as HTML, CSS, JavaScript, and primarily React JS, built with Vite.

 ## Table of Contents
 - [About the Project](#about-the-project)